 Cell Phone Policy: Cell phones must be turned off while class is in session, unless the student obtains prior permission from the instructor to leave his or her phone on.
 Students observed using cell phones during class will be asked to turn them off.
 Subsequent use will result in the student being asked to leave the class for the rest of the session.

 Electronic Version of the Text

-• A digital format for the text in this course is available as an option, which may help you reduce costs.
+- A digital format for the text in this course is available as an option, which may help you reduce costs. - To access the e-book and billing info, click on the BOOKSHELF menu option.